Directorate Resource Assistant Fellows Program (DFP)

 DFP is for students interested in conservation careers.
-The 11-week internship focuses on projects that support FWS conservation priorities.
-Internships begin in mid-May or June 2021 and end in August or September 2021.
+The 11-week fellowship focuses on projects that support FWS conservation priorities and begins in mid-May and June 2022 and end in August or September 2022.
 Most projects are a good fit for students with majors in biological sciences and natural resources.
 There are a limited number of projects that could be a good fit for other degree areas, such as education and outreach, social sciences/humanities, geographic and information sciences, law enforcement/ criminal justice, communications and marketing, and information technology.
-You are applying to be part of the 2020 cohort of over 75+ fellows.
+You are applying to be part of the 2022 cohort of over 90+ Fellows.